Skip to main content

 Throw on your best Western wear and join the crowd.
 Nothing helps to forge connections like a cool pair of cowboy boots paired with good denim.
 Top the rest of your outfit off with the crowning glory of a cowboy hat.
 While you don’t have to shell out a fortune for a felt or wool creation, even a simple straw cowboy hat can help put you into the rodeo mindset and get excited for the events to come.

 If Western wear isn’t your style, opt for something comfortable that you don’t mind getting dirty when the dust flies up from the ring.
+Many rodeos are outdoors and can be hot, so choose breathable fabrics and dust-resistant layers.
+For comfort, closed-toe shoes or boots are best for walking on gravel and dirt.

 What to Bring